 Whey Honey

-I came across this recipe for the whey honey while leafing through a historic cookbook from 1921.
-During the cheese making process a lot of whey is produced.
-I always asked myself, what I could do with those large amounts of whey.
-Of course you can either drink it or bathe in it to get a velvety soft skin.
-If I had a farm I could also feed the pigs with it, but since I haven't I looked for another possibility to reuse the whey.
-This recipe is about making a honey substitute and it really works.
-It actually tastes like honey and is particularly tasty on a breakfast roll or a piece of toast.
+I came across this recipe for whey honey while leafing through a historic cookbook from 1921.
+During the cheese-making process, a lot of whey is produced.
+I always asked myself what I could do with those large amounts of whey.
+Of course, you can either drink it or bathe in it to get a velvety soft skin.
+If I had a farm, I could also feed the pigs with it, but since I don't, I looked for another possibility to reuse the whey.

 Method:

-1. Put the whey from the cheese making, together with the raw cane sugar and the lemon juice in a saucepan.
+1. Put the whey from the cheese making, together with the raw cane sugar and the lemon juice, in a saucepan.

 2. Let the liquid simmer on a low heat until the mixture has the consistency of honey.